PEAK-Legacy/Trellis/README.txt

 methods are being called in, and whether those methods are correctly updating everything they should.

-Thus, as long as a cell's rule doesn't raise an uncaught exception, there is no way for it to become "corrupt" or "out of sync" with the rest of the program.
+Thus, as long as a cell's rule doesn't modify *anything* except local variables, there is no way for it to become "corrupt" or "out of sync" with the rest of the program.
 This is a form of something called "referential transparency", which roughly means "order independent".
 We'll cover this topic in more detail in the later section on `Managing State Changes`_.
 But in the meantime, let's look at how using receivers instead of methods also helps us implement generic controllers.

 Creating Generic Controllers by Sharing Cells